DNR hosting free pesticide collection event in Farmington

-The Missouri Department of Natural Resources will host a free pesticide collection event from 8 a.m.-noon Saturday, May 21 at MFA Agri Services, 1363 Sainte Genevieve Avenue in Farmington.
+The Missouri Department of Natural Resources will host a free pesticide collection event from 8 a.m. to noon Saturday at MFA Agri Services, 1363 Ste.
+Genevieve Avenue in Farmington.

 The event is open to all Missouri farmers and households.